Chompions/Infake/README.md

 - User will be able to use screenshots of their own call screen to be used inside the app -- buttons for answering/declining in the call screen can be manually added from the app directly
 - User can make a sudden fake call with gestures according to user's preference
+- Overall design target can be seen in this <a href="https://www.figma.com/file/o2WR1Dt5tHRrbrPHcxSLwX/Infake-Design?node-id=0%3A1">Figma Link</a>